 Equinoxes have special operational significance.
-In fact, it is during the two equinoxes which are collected the raw material, especially the nostoc from the sky.
-The two harvested nostoc will be then made to interact with each other.
+It is during the two equinoxes that collected the raw material, especially the nostoc from the sky.
+The two harvested nostoc will then be made to interact with each other.

 Why the cosmological theory of Ptolemy, or geocentric, was accepted by alchemists?